ItsJayPM/GoAnimateRipper2/README.md

 - Simple yet effective interface.
 - More portable thanks to being compilable.
 - Decryption automated!
 No key knowleddge necessary.
-- Reencryption, for use in older builds (ie how it's used in FlashThemes).
+- Re-encryption, for use in older builds (ie how it's used in FlashThemes).
 - Character Creator support built in.
-- WIP!
-JPEXS auto decompilation support (slow).
+- (beta) JPEXS auto decompilation support!
 ### Now rips more stuff!
 (FlashThemes has made me realize my OG Ripper missed a good chunk of stuff...)
 - Music Variations.
 - Vidget/Widget Thumbnails.